For student year

 Helps students to

-Students on the autism spectrum often have specific sensory needs that, when met, can help them self-regulate and engage in tasks.
+Students on the autism spectrum often have specific sensory needs that, when met, can help them self-regulate and engage more readily.
+Making adjustments to accommodate these needs also supports behaviour management, ensuring teaching and learning is productive for everyone.

 How the practice works